tudat-team/tudatpy/docs/tudatpy/source/dynamics/environment_setup/vehicle_systems.rst

 The vehicle macromodel, and the rotation models from the body-fixed frame to the (optional) part-fixed frames are defined by using the :func:`~tudatpy.dynamics.environment_setup.vehicle_systems.full_panelled_body_settings` function, and assigned to the :attr:`~tudatpy.dynamics.environment_setup.BodySettings.vehicle_shape_settings` attribute of the :class:`~tudatpy.dynamics.environment_setup.BodySettings` class.
+Large macromodels can be loaded from CAD files in DAE format using :func:`~tudatpy.dynamics.environment_setup.vehicle_systems.body_panel_settings_list_from_dae`.
 When a full macromodel is not available to the user, a 'box-wing' model may also be used, which creates the macromodel based on user settings, using the :func:`~tudatpy.dynamics.environment_setup.vehicle_systems.box_wing_panelled_body_settings` function.